 What age does a car become a classic?

 Is your ‘classic car’ your pride and joy?
 Is it a genuine classic or are you talking about that rusty old banger in the garage?
-Well, you might be surprised to learn that even if it’s a dodgy tin can on wheels, it could still be a classic.
-Discover how to find the right insurance for an older car.
+You might be surprised to learn that even if it’s a dodgy tin can on wheels, it could still be a classic.
+Learn more about classic car status with our guide.

 Is your ‘classic car’ your pride and joy?
 Is it a genuine classic or are you talking about that rusty old banger in the garage?
-Well, you might be surprised to learn that even if it’s a dodgy tin can on wheels, it could still be a classic.
-Discover how to find the right insurance for an older car.
+You might be surprised to learn that even if it’s a dodgy tin can on wheels, it could still be a classic.
+Learn more about classic car status with our guide.

 If, however, you ask HMRC for a definition, then a classic car is anything that’s at least 15 years old and worth a minimum of £15,000.
-This will affect you if you have a company car that’s considered a classic by HMRC, as it will impact how you’re taxed.
+If you have a company car that’s considered a classic by HMRC, this will impact how you’re taxed.

-Ask a random selection of insurance providers for their definition of a classic and they’ll probably all tell you something different.
+Ask a random selection of insurance providers when does a car become a classic and they’ll probably all tell you something different.

 What’s the difference between veteran, vintage, post-vintage and classic cars?